DiasPHPora/wp-to-diaspora/readme.txt

 == Changelog ==

 = 1.5.4 =
-* Requires at least version 3.7 due to WordPress repository structure
+* Requires at least version 3.9.2 due to WordPress repository structure and PHP 7 compatibility

 = 1.5.3 =
 * Gallery images and single images with captions get a pretty caption added to them